• Skip to primary navigation

 • If your pheasant breasts are particularly small, turn them after 4 minutes.

-• Pheasants are very low in fat so it's essential you don't skip on the olive oil and butter.
-Otherwise you will end up with dry pheasant!
+• Pheasant breasts are very low in fat so it's essential you don't skip on the olive oil and butter when pan frying, otherwise you risk them drying out.

 Variations: